-- Relevant Countywide Considerations.
-In the consideration of a Countywide Plan Map amendment, it is the objective of these Countywide Rules to evaluate the amendment so as to make a balanced legislative determination based on the following seven Relevant Countywide Considerations, as they pertain to the overall purpose and integrity of the Countywide Plan. - Consistency with the Countywide Rules.
-The manner in, and extent to, which the amendment is consistent with the Countywide Rules and with the Countywide Plan Strategies as implemented through the Countywide Rules. - Multimodal Corridor (MMC) and Planned Redevelopment District (PRD) categories, the manner in, and extent to, which the amendment significantly impacts a roadway segment where the existing Level of Service (LOS) is below LOS "D" or where projected traffic resulting from the amendment would cause the existing LOS to fall below LOS "D." An amendment adopting or amending the AC, MMC or PRD category is subject to the requirements of Section 6.2.5.
+- 6.5.3.1 Relevant Countywide Considerations.
+In the consideration of a Countywide Plan Map amendment, it is the objective of these Countywide Rules to evaluate the amendment so as to make a balanced legislative determination based on the following seven Relevant Countywide Considerations, as they pertain to the overall purpose and integrity of the Countywide Plan. - 6.5.3.1.1 Consistency with the Countywide Rules.
+The manner in, and extent to, which the amendment is consistent with the Countywide Rules and with the Countywide Plan Strategies as implemented through the Countywide Rules. - 6.5.3.1.2 Transportation Impacts.
+For amendments not involving the Activity Center (AC), and Multimodal Corridor (MMC) and Planned Redevelopment District (PRD) categories, the manner in, and extent to, which the amendment significantly impacts a roadway segment where the existing Level of Service (LOS) is below LOS "D" or where projected traffic resulting from the amendment would cause the existing LOS to fall below LOS "D." An amendment adopting or amending the AC, MMC or PRD category is subject to the requirements of Section 6.2.5.